Wednesday, November 20, 2024

 Rev. Gatewood had not contravened any written NAACP policy and had not been given due process, yet he was suspended due to allegations from NAACP members who themselves violated policy Article X, Section 4a, which mandates the automatic revocation of their memberships for taking “external action.”

-The National NAACP permitted Holmes-Johnson, who served as the NAACP Treasurer, to breach numerous financial policies and to a*sist Childs in suing the organization, according to sources.
+The National NAACP permitted Holmes-Johnson, who served as the NAACP Treasurer, to breach numerous financial policies and to assist Childs in suing the organization, according to sources.
 Additionally, sources indicate that the National NAACP allowed the then president, Dr. Spearman, who did not win the 2019 NC NAACP Election and had several pending Article X Complaints against him, as well as a failure to provide financial records, to serve out his full 2nd term while keeping Rev. Gatewood, his opponent, suspended for two years.

 It is regrettable that these individuals who targeted Rev. Gatewood were able to evade accountability for failing to produce financial records for the NC NAACP despite repeated requests.